Institut für Musikwissenschaft

 seit 2023

-Doktorantin im eingeworbenen doc.ch-Projekt "Performing an Inuit Enviromentalism", Universität Bern, Schweiz
+Doktorandin im eingeworbenen SNF doc.ch-Projekt "Performing Inuit Sovereigntly trough Katajjaq/Katajjaniq", Universität Bern, Schweiz

 2022-2023 Wissenschaftliche Mitarbeiterin, Abteilung Mittelalter, Historisches Institut, Universität Bern, Schweiz